Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Connection to the Lasserre hierarchy

 A \emph{polynomial optimization problem} is a problem of the form

-where $p, g_1,\ldots,g_m \in \R[x_1,\ldots,x_n]$.
-In general, finding the global minimum and proving optimality of a point $x \in \R^n$ are both difficult problems.
-A powerful and popular approach of obtaining lower bounds on the global minimum is to use the Lasserre hierarchy \cite{Lasserre2000}, which is a sequence of increasingly strong semidefinite programming relaxations.
+where $p, g_1,\ldots,g_m \in \R[z_1,\ldots,z_n]$ and $[m] = \{1,\ldots,m\}$.
+In general, both finding the global minimum and proving optimality of a feasible solution $z$ are difficult problems.
+A powerful and popular approach to obtain lower bounds on the global minimum is to use the moment techniques and dual sum-of-squares techniques by Lasserre~\cite{Lasserre2000} and Parrilo~\cite{Parrilo2000}, which give a sequence of increasingly strong semidefinite programming relaxations.